-In carrying out its activity, the Board of Statutory Auditors was coordinated with the Audit Unit and with the Control, Risk and Corporate Governance Committee according to the terms included in the previous "Section XI: Internal Audit System" (Articles 8.C.5 and 8.C.6 of the Corporate Governance Code), with the Supervisory Board pursuant to Legislative Decree no. 231/01, with the Manager charged with preparing the Company's financial reports pursuant to Law no. 262/05, as well as with the Boards of Statutory Auditors of the holding company and with the auditing firm, exchanging relevant information to perform their respective duties.
+In carrying out its activity, the Board of Statutory Auditors was coordinated with the Audit Unit and with the Audit and Risk, Corporate Governance and Sustainability Committee according to the terms included in the previous "Section XI: Internal Audit System" (Articles 8.C.6 and 8.C.7 of the Corporate Governance Code), with the Supervisory Board pursuant to Legislative Decree no. 231/01, with the Executive in charge of the preparation of the company's accounting documents pursuant to Law no. 262/05, as well as with the Boards of Statutory Auditors of the holding company and with the auditing firm, exchanging relevant information to perform their respective duties.